munishbp/AI-PEER/ARCHITECTURE.md

 - **Android:** lazy thread-affine init in the first `callback()` invocation.
 MediaPipe's GPU delegate has thread affinity, and the constructor runs on the wrong thread (the JS/worklets thread rather than VisionCamera's videoQueue thread).
 The lazy init runs on the videoQueue thread where it'll be used.
 GPU→CPU fallback is per-landmarker independently.
 - **Both platforms:** hold the landmarkers in process-wide singletons (Swift `private var` + Kotlin `@Volatile companion object`) so React Native fast-refresh / HMR doesn't leak instances across reloads.

+### Post-session feedback summary

+After the user completes all sets and the session ends, the app navigates to `app/(tabs)/exercise-summary.tsx`, passing the completed activity's `id` via the `recordId` route parameter.
+The screen loads the record from AsyncStorage via `getExerciseActivityRecords()`, extracts `record.feedbackEvents`, and sorts them by severity weight (severe → error → moderate → warning → mild) then by descending occurrence count.
+The top three events are displayed with a severity-coded dot and occurrence count (`×N`).
+If no feedback events were recorded and `avgScore >= 80`, an encouraging message is shown instead.
+The `FeedbackEvent` type is defined in `src/exercise-activity-storage.ts:32-41` as `{ message, severity, count, firstAt, lastAt }` where `firstAt`/`lastAt` are milliseconds since session start.
+These events are populated by the form analyzer during the `tracking` phase and carried through `submitCompletedActivity` into both AsyncStorage and the Firestore activity record.

 ### On-device only

 All processing runs on-device.
 No frame data, no landmark data, and no derived form metrics ever leave the phone.
 The activity record persisted to Firestore contains only aggregate stats (rep counts, durations, angle summaries, feedback events) — never raw video or full landmark dumps.